scnr/book/src/system-requirements.md

 * [Optimize scans](./how-to/optimize-scans.md)

-In addition, _Dispatchers_ and other servers can have their max-slots adjusted to a user-specified value, instead of the default, which is `auto` and based on the aforementioned system requirements.
+In addition, _Agents_ and other servers can have their max-slots adjusted to a user-specified value, instead of the default, which is `auto` and based on the aforementioned system requirements.